How Do I Use Instagram Filters?

 Choose among the 3 different types of account:

-• Regular - This is the type of account most individual users create.
+• Personal - This is the type of account most individual users create.
 Many nano- and micro-influencers also use regular accounts.

 • Business - These accounts are always public and are for individuals or companies involved in some kind of marketing.